RamiKrispin/awesome-ds-setting/README.md

 UV is an extremely fast Python package and project manager, written in Rust.
 Installing UV is straightforward and I recommend checking the project [documentation](https://docs.astral.sh/uv/getting-started/installation/#__tabbed_1_1).

-On Mac and Linux you can use `curl`:
+On Mac and Linux, you can use `curl`:
 ```shell
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```